 Helpdesk Staff Engagement

-You already know that working on a help desk is an enduring role and you do not want your staff to experience burnout.
-If you want to measure your employee engagement, you should be regularly taking the time to ask your staff questions like:
+You already know that working in a help desk is a tough job.
+You don't want your staff to experience burnout.
+So, in order to measure your employee's work satisfaction, you should be regularly taking the time to ask your staff questions like:

 • How meaningful is the work you’re doing?